theduyngx/cw20-test/contracts/atomic-swap/README.md

 # Atomic Swaps

 **NOTE**: This is [implemented by CosmWasm](https://github.com/CosmWasm/cw-tokens).
 Comments and most documents are, however, added by the repository's author.
-That said, the codes have been slightly and will continue to be modified to increase some flexibility and adaptability.
+That said, the codes have been and will continue to be modified to increase some flexibility and adaptability.